-The sink faucet is properly installed and is in good condition.
-The kitchen sink is properly installed and is in good condition.
+SINK FAUCET The sink faucet is properly installed and is in good condition.

+SINK The kitchen sink is properly installed and is in good condition.

-TRAP The sink drain is properly installed and is performing its intended function.
+DRAINS, TRAPS AND TRAP The sink drain is properly installed and is performing its intended function.

-The dishwasher drain lacks an air gap.
-The dishwasher will function without one, but there is a risk of contamination of the inside of the dishwasher by waste water.
-The installation of an air gap above the flood rim of the sink is recommended.

-The range was tested and was functioning as intended.
-The oven was tested and was functioning as intended.
-The cooktop elements were tested and were functioning as intended.
-The dishwasher was tested and was functioning as intended.
-The garbage disposal was tested and was functioning as intended.
-The refrigerator is functioning as intended.
-There are no GFCI protected receptacles in the kitchen.
-The installation of GFCI protection is recommended.

-RANGE OVEN COOKTOP DISHWASHER GARBAGE DISPOSAL REFRIGERATOR RECEPTACLES
+AIR GAP An air gap is installed above the flood rim of the sink.
+This air gap protects the dishwasher from contamination caused by a backflow of waste water.
+The visible portions of the air gap were properly installed and functioning as intended.

+OVEN The oven was tested and was functioning as intended.

+MICROWAVE The microwave oven was tested and was functioning as intended.

+COOKTOP The cooktop burners were tested and were functioning as intended.

+DISHWASHER The dishwasher was tested and was functioning as intended.

+GARBAGE DISPOSAL The garbage disposal was tested and was functioning as intended.

+REFRIGERATOR The refrigerator is functioning as intended.